SolaceSamples/solace-samples-amqp-qpid-jms2/docs/_tutorials/publish-subscribe.md

 ![]({{ site.baseurl }}/images/publish-subscribe-details-1.png)

-JMS 2.0 API allows the use of *method chaining* to create the consumer, and receive messages published to the subscribed topic.
+The JMS 2.0 API allows the use of *method chaining* to create the consumer, and receive messages published to the subscribed topic.

 *TopicSubscriber.java*
 ```java